azsk/AzTS-docs/01-Setup and getting started/README.md

 ## **3. Verifying that Tenant Security Solution installation is complete**

-Below steps will help you to verify and understand different resources and functions created as part of setup along with purpose.
+The below steps will help you to verify and understand different resources and functions created as part of the setup along with purpose.
 This step can take up to 30 minutes.

 #### **Step 1 of 3: Verify resources created as part of setup**